Preventing a “Perfect Storm”

 The North American Brake Safety Conference recommends the use of effective visual brake stroke indicators as, “the single most meaningful change that can be made to improve brake compliance.”

-BrakeSentry, LLC manufactures and distributes the BrakeSentry™ kit, a simple and innovative brake stroke monitoring device that improves vehicle safety and significantly reduces maintenance costs by providing drivers and technicians with a quick and effective means to visually inspect and identify any brake out-of-adjustment conditions for prompt correction.
+The BrakeSentry™ kit is a simple and innovative brake stroke monitoring device that improves vehicle safety and significantly reduces maintenance costs by providing drivers and technicians with a quick and effective means to visually inspect and identify any brake out-of-adjustment conditions for prompt correction.